 - One or more offers from a single lender deemed best suited to your borrower profile

-In either case, you’ll want to research each lender to confirm that they’re on the up and up.
+In either case, research each lender to confirm that they’re on the up and up.
+Then, compare each offer you receive.

 Reading a Truth-in-Lending Disclosure